Kyudo Practice Weekend, Beginner's and Intermediate Archery Program

 Karmê Chöling offers 2 price options for this program.

 Please choose the option that works best for you.

-This price covers Karmê Chöling's actual operational cost for the program.
+This price covers 100% of Karmê Chöling's operational cost for the program and supports financial aid for other participants.
 By choosing to pay this price, you extend your generosity to Karmê Chöling and the other participants.
 Thanks to you, we can make more scholarships available and continue to enrich Karmê Chöling.

 Daily Fee: $90